ramy-meng/prompt-eval/README.md

 See the full breakdown in [`prompt_and_eval/prompt_comparison_results.md`](./prompt_and_eval/prompt_comparison_results.md).

+### Chain-of-Thought Judge

+Adding CoT to the judge made the evaluations more rigorous.
+One test case dropped from 8/10 (baseline) to 6/10 (CoT) — not because the response got worse, but because the CoT judge couldn't hand-wave weaknesses anymore.
+It had to defend each criterion individually, surfacing problems (like over-formatting) that the baseline judge glossed over.

+This mirrors a key insight from the Constitutional AI paper:

+> *"Both the SL and RL methods can leverage chain-of-thought style reasoning to improve the human-judged performance and transparency of AI decision making."*

+See the full breakdown in [`prompt_and_eval/prompt_judge_results.md`](./prompt_and_eval/prompt_judge_results.md).

 ### RAG Demo

 Claude correctly answered 3 questions using the FAQ as context and honestly admitted it didn't know the dress code (not in the FAQ) instead of making something up — exactly the "harmless but non-evasive" behavior the Anthropic Model Spec describes.